Tasty arugula sweet potato salad with zesty yet creamy tahini dressing, crunchy roasted chickpeas, and a pop of tartness from juicy pomegranate arils.

 That’s the trick people!
 Naked, semi-dried out chickpeas, roasted without any oil or seasonings.
 You toss all that good stuff on after.
 This is what makes them actually crispy.
 They’re so versatile too.
 You can make sweet chickpeas, you can make savory chickpeas – options are truly limitless.
 As long as the’ve got a crunch to them, they’ll be delicious.

-Texture is critical in a good salad and this fits the bill without needing croutons, nuts, or anything else.
+Texture is critical in a good salad and this delivers without needing croutons, nuts, or anything else.
 Although I love both croutons and nuts, having another option is always nice.

 - 5 oz. package arugula